The Inauguration of President Toyin Tofade

 Today, I stand before you, not as an individual, but as a representative of a community that has chosen to place its trust in me.
 It is a profound honor and privilege to serve as the 10th president of this esteemed institution.
 As the first Black female president of this College, I am acutely aware of the historic significance of this moment and indeed of this time in our history as educators, Americans and global citizens.
 I stand here today, not as a symbol of individual achievement, but as a testament to the progress and determination of all those who came before me, including the nine previous presidents and deans of this College, whose shoulders I stand upon.

 Our College is infused with a rich history and legacy.
 From its inception, it has been a beacon of leadership and service in the field of pharmacy — and then later in health sciences.
-We have programs in cytotechnology, microbiology, clinical lab sciences, pharmaceutical sciences, public health, pre-physician assistant, pre-med, biomanufacturing and bioprocessing.
+We have programs in cytotechnology, microbiology, clinical lab sciences, pharmaceutical sciences, public health, pre-physician assistant, pre-med, and biotechnology.
 We have articulation agreements with Albany Law School for a B.S./J.D. program, University at Albany for a program leading to a master’s in public health, and with Hudson Valley Community College for a pipeline program into biomanufacturing.
 And there are more in the works.

 Today, I express my deepest gratitude to all those who have contributed to the richness of this institution—the visionaries, the trailblazers, the educators and the learners.